The Bankrate promise

 As you can see, it’s crucial to calculate the impact of closing costs, your new rate and how long you plan to live in the home to ensure that refinancing once, two times or even more than that is worth it.

-Keep in mind there may also be a prepayment penalty, or a fee you’re charged if you pay the loan before the term is up, which can add to your costs.
+Although it’s uncommon, you might also incur a prepayment penalty, or a fee you’re charged if you pay the loan before the term is up, which can add to your costs.
 Make sure to read the fine print of your loan to see if there is a penalty, and, if so, consider whether paying it is worth it in the long run.

 Refinancing your mortgage can offer some significant advantages.
 Here are a few scenarios when it could make sense for your financial situation:

-- Interest rates are much lower.
+- Interest rates have dropped a lot.
 The general rule of thumb is to look for refinance rates that are a minimum of 1 percentage point lower than your current one, or even more depending on your closing costs.
-You can use Bankrate’s refinance calculator to see if the math works out in your favor.

 - Your credit score has improved significantly.
-If your credit score is much higher than it was when you got your first mortgage, you may qualify for lower rates now, helping you save.
+If your credit score is much higher than it was when you got your first mortgage, you might qualify for lower rates now, helping you save.

-- You’re interested in a cash-out refinance.
-If you need extra cash to complete renovations, consolidate debt or for a large expense, a cash-out refinance may be worthwhile, although you’ll have a higher interest rate.
+- You need some cash.
+If you could use some ready money to complete home renovations, consolidate debt or for a large expense, a cash-out refinance could be worthwhile, although you’ll have pay a higher interest rate (than for the usual rate-and-term refinance).

 - You’re having trouble keeping up with current payments.
-Your income or cash flow situation can change at any time.
 If you need some breathing room, refinancing can make sense, especially if you qualify for a lower rate.
+Even if you don’t, a new, longer loan term can mean smaller monthly payments.
 However, note that each time you lengthen your loan term, you may end up paying more in interest overall.